Is Madrid safe and what look out for?

 Puerta del Sol and its surrounding areas are definitely the places Madrid newbies need to visit, so why not stay here?

-As well as being the true center of the city (and the starting point for all the motorways in the whole country), this is a great meeting place for locals and tourists alike thanks to its location smack-dab in the middle of Madrid.
+As well as being the true centre of the city (and the starting point for all the motorways in the whole country), this is a great meeting place for locals and tourists alike thanks to its location smack-dab in the middle of Madrid.

 Malasaña